nuodb/nuodb-insights/README.md

 5. Start the [NuoDB Collector](https://github.com/nuodb/nuodb-collector) daemons for each NuoDB database process.

-   Use the example NuoDB YCSB workload generator given below to explore the various dashboards.
+6. Start the NuoDB YCSB workload generator to explore the various dashboards with live monitoring data.

 ```
 docker run -dit --name ycsb1 \